Home Compare DHR vs QIA.DE

 Danaher vs Qiagen N.V.: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Danaher carrying a narrow edge on growth.
-Qiagen still leads on profitability and valuation, which keeps the comparison from looking entirely one-sided.
+Qiagen holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Danaher still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (DHR: S&P 500, QIA.DE: STOXX 600).
+Peer scores are normalised within each company's primary universe (DHR: Russell 1000, QIA.DE: HDAX).

 INDUSTRY COMPARISON